 - 1. STOP!
-Read the safety information on Warnings plate. - 2.
+Read the safety information on other sides of this plate and on the front and back of Warnings plate. - 2.
 Make sure manual shutoff valve is fully open, installed two AAA batteries in the transmitter. - 3.
 Open the door of the heater, push in control knob slightly and clockwise to the OFF position.
 If the switch is on ON or OFF position, adjust it to REMOTE position. - 4.
 Wait five (5) minutes to clear out any gas.
 Then smell gas around heater and near floor.
 If you smell gas, STOP!
 Follow "B" in the safety information on Warnings plate.
 If you don't smell gas, go to the next step. - 5.
-Push in the control knob slightly and turn counterclockwise \( \chi \) to "PILOT" and depress for five (5) seconds.
+Push in the control knob slightly and turn counterclockwise to "PILOT" and depress for five (5) seconds.
 NOTE: The first time the heater is operated after connecting the gas supply, the control knob should be depressed for about thirty (30) seconds.
 This will allow gas to bleed from the gas system. - 6.
 With the control knob pressed in, push down and released the ignitor button.
 This will light the pilot.
 If needed, Keep pressing ignitor button until pilot lights. - 7.
 Keep the control knob depressed for ten (10) seconds after lighting pilot.
 If pilot goes out, repeat step 5, 6 and 7. - 8.
-Rotate counterclockwise o ON position, then press button to light burner.
+Rotate counterclockwise \( \cdot \) to ON position, then press button to light burner.